senjuily09/Data-Structures/Datastructures.md

 --> Bubble sort :
    * Bubble sort is an algorithm that sorts an array fromthe lowest to highest value.
    *  [9 ,1 ,8 ,2 ,7 ,3 ,6 ,4 ,5] -- temp = swaps 9 and 1.
+   *  Time complexity is O(n^2).
+   *  For an array of n values there must be n such comparisions and after one loop, the array is looped through again and again n times.

 // code:
 ```c